steftri/ERNI_hackathon_2023/README.md

 #### FR06 - Configuration of parameters
 The software shall provide the possibility to configure the P and I factor of the robot's PI controller.

+#### FR07 - Configuration grayscale sensor
+The software shall provide the possibility to configure the grayscale values interpreted as black and white.

 ### Firmware SW Requirements